 The Relatives & Friends Programme is a psycho-educational programme designed specifically for those supporting a loved one experiencing depression or bipolar disorder.

 The free* programme, six hours over the course of four weeks, aims to provide helpful information about depression and bipolar disorder, provide practical skills and address the challenges faced each day when supporting a loved one.
+This programme is available to anyone over the age of 18 years.

 What to expect